dlidstrom/EventStoreLite/README.md

         Assert.That(events[0], Is.InstanceOf<AccountCreated>());
     }

 Here we expect to be able to create new accounts.
-We also expect an event of type `AccountCreated` to be applied by the domain model.
+We also expect an event of type `AccountCreated` to be raised by the domain model.

 Let's implement the `Account` class: